logzio/logz-docs/_source/user-guide/distributed-tracing/getting-started-tracing.md

 ##### Install the OpenTelemetry Collector

-Logz.io captures end-to-end distributed transactions from your applications and infrastructure with trace spans sent directly to Logz.io via the OpenTelemetry collector which you install inside your environment.
+Logz.io captures end-to-end distributed transactions from your applications and infrastructure with trace spans sent directly to Logz.io via the OpenTelemetry collector, which you install inside your environment.

 We recommend that you use the OpenTelemetry collector to gather trace transaction data from your system.
 With the merging of the OpenTracing and OpenCensus projects, OpenTelemetry is the CNCF standard.
 We plan to add aggregated tracing metrics capabilities that will only be available via the OpenTelemetry collector.